Tesla, Panasonic to seek productivity gains before new battery investments

 “That said, we believe there is far more output to be gained from improving existing production equipment than was previously estimated.”

-Giving no details of its sources, the Nikkei reported here that financial issues had led the companies to rethink plans to expand the capacity of Gigafactory 1 by another 50 percent next year.
+Giving no details of its sources, the Nikkei reported that financial issues had led the companies to rethink plans to expand the capacity of Gigafactory 1 by another 50 percent next year.

 The business daily said the companies had already together invested $4.5 billion in the facility and had been planning to expand the plant’s capacity to the equivalent of 54 gigawatt hours (GWh) a year in 2020 from 35 GWh at present.